Announcements & News

 4. Safety - 2 points

 NOTE: Teams must notify officials if attempting a 2-point play.
-Extra points may be scored via the pass or run.
+Extra points may be scored via

 Defense cannot return extra point

-*during an extra point attempt, teams MUST throw the ball.
+*During an extra point attempt, teams MUST throw the ball.

-E. Home Team/Away Team Designation
+D. Home Team/Away Team Designation

-F. Kick Off
+E. Kick Off

 1. There will be NO KICKOFFS.
-Games will begin with the offensive possession at their own 10 yd line.
+Games will begin with the offensive possession at their own

-2. After a PAT (point after touchdown) or a safety, the “receiving” team will take possession at their own 10 yd line.
+2. After a PAT (point after touchdown) or safety, the “receiving” team will take possession

-G. Line of Scrimmage/Downs
+F. Line of Scrimmage/Downs

-2. The center cannot retain the snap; the ball must be exchanged to a player in the backfield.
+2. The center cannot retain the snap; the ball must be exchanged to a player in the

-3. A first down will be awarded to the offense when they cross mid-field.
-No other 1st downs will be awarded unless a penalty awards another 1st down.
+3. A first down will be awarded to the offense when they cross midfield.
+No other 1st downs

-4. If a team crosses midfield and then loses yardage behind midfield they can't gain another first down unless awarded by Defensive Pass Interference.
+4. If a team crosses midfield and then loses yardage behind midfield, they can't gain

-H. Flags
+G. Flags

 1. Flags may not be wrapped or tied to a player.